jharwell/libra/docs/usage/project-local.rst

   ``project-local.cmake`` if you want; otherwise LIBRA will run it at the end of the configure step.

-- ``libra_configure_version(INFILE OUTFILE)`` - Use build information from LIBRA
+- ``libra_configure_version(INFILE OUTFILE SRC)`` - Use build information from
-  to population a source file of your choosing which you can then print out when your library loads/application starts as a sanity check during debugging that you are running what you think you are.
-LIBRA automatically adds this file to the list of files to compile for the project.
+  LIBRA to populate a source file of your choosing which you can then print out when your library loads/application starts as a sanity check during debugging that you are running what you think you are.
+LIBRA automatically adds this file to the provided list of files (``SRC``) which will ultimately be compiled for the project.

-  Available LIBRA variables for population by cmake in your source file are:
+  Available LIBRA Cmake variables for population by cmake in your source file
+  are:

   - ``LIBRA_GIT_REV`` - git SHA of the current tip; result of ``git log --pretty-format:%H -n 1``.